 -Knurled edge to the rotatable bezel that oozes engineering thoughtfulness, including the disc in blue or black anodised aluminium.

 – For an even better grip and look the winding crown and pushers are also knurled in a fashion found in racing cars of the period.

 Of course as much as I love all the carefully designed engineered achievements of the Heritage Chrono, it was for sure the unique multi coloured dial that first drew me in.
-As well as the availability of a high grade matching coloured Nato strap that will also help me to preserve the top quality Tudor steel bracelet.
+As well as the versatility of a high grade matching coloured NATO strap that will also help me to preserve the top quality Tudor steel bracelet.

 An early 7031 Tudor Chrono

 So then my personal mystery of the 45 minute totalizer is truly out there for for debate.
 Whatever fans, or non fans of this iconic watch think is up to the individual.
 My Heritage Chrono Blue will remain special to me for the reasons mentioned in this article.